shobrook/saplings/README.md

 TODO:

-1. Implement MCTS
 2. Implement greedy BFS
-3. Add support for Anthropic
-4. Add support for non-required tool calls
+3. Add support for non-required tool calls
-5. Add synchronous support (make this default for exampels in README, async in advanced usage section)
+4. Add synchronous support (make this default for examples in README)
+5. Add a verbose parameter
-6. Add support for streaming
+6. Add support for yielding steps (`iter_run`)
-7. Add support for streaming the steps (and/or a verbose parameter)
+7. Add support for Anthropic (and Groq if easy)
-8. Make the quickstart much shorter.
-Instead of defining a tool, use an example tool provided by the library.
-9. Allow A\* to run forever (no search budget or depth)
+8. Make diagrams for each agent (and replace GIF with a diagram)
+9. Drop normalized score.
+Make it normalized by default.
+10. Should there be a score threshold for solution?
+11. Add a llm_call_budget parameter to each agent
+12. Return the messages and score

 With function-calling agents, there's two ways for the agent to _terminate._ That is, to generate a response to the user's query.
 One is to include a tool that, when caled, generates the final response.
 The other is to make tool-use optional and let the model decide when to generate a final response.
 The former approach is recommended for use with search ...